GQQQy/off-compute-front/README.md

 yarn start
 ```

-Visit your local instance of ABI Ninja at: `http://localhost:3000`.
+Visit your local instance at: `http://localhost:3000`.

 # 🧪 Testing

-ABI Ninja uses Cypress for end-to-end testing.
  Our test suite covers user flows and ensures the application works correctly across different networks and contract types.
 The test suite will automatically run on pull requests.

 ## Running Tests